-7.3.4 Enable and Start-up
+7.3.4 Enable and Start-Up

 The internal regulator which provides VDDIO wakes up as soon as $V{IN}$ is applied even when EN is low.
-This allows the device to start when EN is tied to the VDDIO pin.
-VDDIO does not come to full regulation until EN is high.
-The TPS61187 checks the status of all current feedback channels and shuts down any unused feedback channels.
-It is recommended to short the unused channels to ground for faster start-up.
+This allows the device to start when EN is tied to the VDDIO pin; however, VDDIO does not come to full regulation until EN is high.
+The TPS61183 checks the status of all current feedback channels and shuts down any unused feedback channels.
+TI recommends shorting the unused channels to ground for faster start-up.

-After the device is enabled, if the PWM pin is left floating, the output voltage of the TPS61187 regulates to the minimum output voltage.
-Once the device detects a voltage on the PWM pin, the TPS61187 begins to regulate the IFB pin current, as pre-set per the ISETH pin resistor, according to the duty cycle of the signal on the PWM pin.
+After the device is enabled, if the PWMIN pin is left floating, the output voltage of the TPS61183 regulates to the minimum output voltage.
+Once the device detects a voltage on the PWMIN pin, the TPS61183 begins to regulate the IFB pin current, as pre-set per the ISETH pin resistor, according to the duty cycle of the signal on the PWMIN pin.
 The boost converter output voltage rises to the appropriate level to accommodate the sum of the white LED string with the highest forward voltage drops plus the headroom of the current sink at that current.